stevieb9/tesla-charge/README.md

 Used by the [Interface Microcontroller](#microcontroller---interface) sketch for the custom fonts displayed on the OLED display device.

+## Installation

+If on Ubuntu, some packages are required:

+  - `sudo apt-get install libssl-dev`

+Install the dependencies:

+  - `cpanm --installdeps .`

+If things fail:

+  - `sudo apt-get install libnet-ssleay-perl`
+  - `sudo apt-get install libcrypt-ssleay-perl`

 ## Configuration

 There are several things that need to be verified and/or modified.